mnr/writing-wip/dimensions_living_book/greta.md

 # Greta {.unnumbered}

 I've only been married once, so Greta is my *only* mother-in-law.
-It amuses me to tell her of this fact.
+It amuses me to tell her this.
 Greta always laughs and give me a hug.
 She calls me "Marky."

 Greta was born in 1934 and born in Marshfield, Wisconsin.
 She grew up on a farm (as did everyone in Wisconsin in 1930).
 Her father maintained a small dairy herd and opened a roadside tavern where she helped served roasted chicken and beer.
 Her dad served minors, although he was quick to tell these kids "you've had enough."
 He was also protective of Greta, reminding everyone to watch their language because there were women present.
 She loved her Dad; he would take her to town when he went there for business and buy her a treat.
 Her sister was jealous, and Greta told her Dad would take her as well - she just needed to ask.
 Apparently she never did.